Skip to main content

 The peninsula is home to the famous Blue Lagoon, a geothermal spa that offers a relaxing experience in its milky-blue waters surrounded by black lava fields.
 The ongoing volcanic activity in the region adds an extra layer of intrigue, with the potential to witness the raw power of the Earth’s forces in action.

-Reykjavík Capital Area
+Reykjavík & the Capital Area

 Reykjavík, Iceland’s vibrant capital, offers a unique opportunity to view the total solar eclipse while enjoying the cultural and urban amenities of the city.
 Totality in Reykjavík will begin at 17:48:12 and last for about one minute, providing a brief but spectacular experience right in the heart of the city.